nekrasovp/dash-auth-flask-nginx/README.md

 controlled ("orchestrated") by docker-compose.

 For the sake of simplicity, the same image is used for the separate containers.
-The image stems from python:3.8, which contains a debian linux.
-Instead of debian a more lightweight image like alpine could also be used.
+The image stems from python:3.9.13-alpine, which contains a debian linux.

 The are two containers in this project at work.